FdSc Wildlife Conservation and Countryside Management

-After successfully completing the Foundation degree you may wish to consider enrolling for additional year of study on the BSc (Hons) Wildlife and Countryside Management (Top-up) or BSc (Hons) Countryside Management (Top-up) to obtain an Honours degree.
+After successfully completing the Foundation degree you may wish to consider enrolling for additional year of study on the BSc (Hons) Wildlife and Countryside Management (Top-up) to obtain an Honours degree.

 You will complete a 30-day work placement usually during the summer between your first and second year.
 This will give you essential skills and experience of wildlife and environmental management activities within the sector.
 Field visits to conservation sites and organisations are not only exciting but essential to this course.
 Previous destinations include Knepp Estate, Rhossili Bay, British Wildlife Centre, Elan Valley and many more.